trilitech/tezos-developer-docs/docs/using/staking.md

 1. The user leaves their tez staked for as long as they want.
 During this time the rewards are added to their account automatically.

-THe process of unstaking has these main steps:
+The process of unstaking has these main steps:

 1. When the user wants to stop staking, they decrease the amount that they have staked or unstake all of their staked tez.